anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 -	These are theoretical limits
 -	Affinity and anti-affinity rules, among other factors, affect the sizing

-#### 4.2.2.6.
-Compute Resource Pooling Considerations
+#### 4.2.2.6 Compute Resource Pooling Considerations

--	Multiple pools of hardware resources where each resource pool caters for workloads of a specific profile (for example, High Performance) leads to inefficient use of the hardware as the server resources are specific to the profile.
-If not properly sized or when demand changes can lead to oversupply/starvation scenarios; reconfiguration may not be possible because of the underlying hardware or inability to vacate servers for reconfiguration to support another profile type.
+-	Multiple pools of hardware resources where each resource pool caters for workloads of a specific profile (for example, High-Performance) leads to inefficient use of the hardware as the server resources are configured specifically for a profile.
+If not properly sized or when demand changes, this can lead to oversupply/starvation scenarios; reconfiguration may not be possible because of the underlying hardware or inability to vacate servers for reconfiguration to support another profile type.
--	Single pool of hardware resources including for controllers have the same CPU type.
-This is operationally efficient as any server can be utilized to support any profile or controller.
+-	Single pool of hardware resources including for controllers have the same CPU configuration.
+This is operationally efficient as any server can be utilised to support any profile or controller.
 The single pool is valuable with unpredictable workloads or when the demand of certain profiles is insufficient to justify individual hardware selection.

-#### 4.2.2.7.
-Reservation of Compute Node Cores
+#### 4.2.2.7 Reservation of Compute Node Cores
-The [RA-1 2.3.2 Infrastructure Requirements](./chapter02.md#232-infrastructure-requirements) req.inf.com.08 requires the allocation of "certain number of host cores/threads to non-tenant workloads such as for OpenStack services."
+The [RA-1 2.3.2 Infrastructure Requirements](./chapter02.md#232-infrastructure-requirements) `inf.com.08` requires the allocation of "certain number of host cores/threads to non-tenant workloads such as for OpenStack services."
 A number ("n") of random cores can be reserved for host services (including OpenStack services) by specifying the following in nova.conf:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; reserved_host_cpus = n

 where n is any positive integer.

-If we wish to dedicate specific cores for host processing we need to consider two different use cases:
+If we wish to dedicate specific cores for host processing we need to consider two different use scenarios:

     1. Require dedicated cores for Guest resources
     2. No dedicated cores are required for Guest resources